A Deep Dive into Low-Level Hardware Access with C: Examples for RISC-V

 : /* no clobber */)

-operator allows us to move the stack pointer to explicitly allocate one instance of the exception_stack_frame_t
+Macros to save and load the stack are composed from SAVE_REG and LOAD_REG.
+The sizeof operator allows us to move the stack pointer to explicitly allocate one instance of the exception_stack_frame_t on the stack.

-macro is similar, but moves the stack pointer at the end of the sequence to free the exception_stack_frame_t
+The EXCEPTION_SAVE_STACK macro is shown below.
+The EXCEPTION_RESTORE_STACK macro is similar, but moves the stack pointer at the end of the sequence to free the exception_stack_frame_t instance.
+The SAVE_REG_NOT_E and LOAD_REG_NOT_E macros are defined to allow for differences between rv32e and other architectures.

-operators allow the example to avoid magic numbers and size assumptions and bridge C to assembler in a more maintainable way.
+The use of sizeof and offsetof operators allow the example to avoid magic numbers and size assumptions and bridge C to assembler in a more maintainable way.

 #define EXCEPTION_SAVE_STACK \